 Bidfood has been active on sustainability for more than a decade.
 Recognising that the issue is more urgent today than it has ever been.
 Through its three-year sustainability strategy, the company has identified four stated priorities: taking action to minimise its impact on climate change through reducing emissions and food waste, demonstrating responsible consumption and production, supporting the health and wellbeing of its employees and customers, and partnering with other organisations to achieve sustainable development goals.
 Through these priorities, Bidfood has developed a well-rounded sustainability strategy, including a target to reduce CO2 emissions by 25% by 2025.

 Our food system is a huge contributor to carbon emissions, and change is needed in the sector if society is going to reach its carbon reduction targets.
 This can only be achieved on a company-level through a robust sustainability strategy.
 This must accommodate for the whole food supply chain through sourcing responsible, local and low-carbon ingredients, through managing and reducing plastic and food waste, to efficient business processes to support the delivery of products.
 Consistent monitoring and improvement in all of these aspects is key to the reduction of emissions.

 “I’m so impressed by this set of results from Bidfood.
 Ambitious targets, and surpassing expectations, require a commitment to action and a progressive attitude, and Bidfood has both in bulk.
 It’s heart-warming to witness progress first-hand and to see hard work pay off.
 Continuous improvement is at the heart of what we do, and while Bidfood have made huge strides already, I have no doubt that the company will continue to surpass expectations.”

-As part of the Planet Mark certification, Bidfood has committed to make a year-on-year reduction.
+As part of the Planet Mark certification, Bidfood has committed to making a year-on-year reduction.

-As part of the parent company’s wider sustainability agenda, Bidfood aim to reduce their carbon emissions.
+As part of the parent company’s wider sustainability agenda, Bidfood aims to reduce its carbon emissions.